This article originally appeared on VICE Canada.

 On November 30, 2004, a bomb buried under two bags of sand went off, shaking the foundations of a hydroelectric tower near the Quebec-US border.
 Two years later, a car bomb decimated an oil executive's car outside of his home, northwest of Montreal.
-Four years after that, an explosion ripped through the inside of a Canadian Forces recruitment centre in Trois-Rivières.
+Four years after that, an explosion ripped through the inside of a Canadian Forces recruitment center in Trois-Rivières.

 "Face à l'emprise impérialiste."